InfiniteUniversea/InfiniteUniversea/MATLAB.md

 `%%` 		-- paragraph comment line
 `%` 		-- comment line

-Variable name is case sensitive
+Variable name is case sensitive.
-Variable name length cannot exceed 63 bit
+Variable name length cannot exceed 63 bit.
 Variable name consists of letters, numbers, and underscores.
 Punctuation is not allowed.

 `a = 'String'` -- String represent by '' single quotes
 `abs(a)` --	ASCII code conversion